divs1210/cljos/Readme.md

 ### A toy OOP system in Clojure

 #### Why this heresy?
 CljOS (Clojure Object System) is a simple system that mimics OOP to ease transition from Java.
-You really shouldnt be OOPing in Clojure.
+You really shouldn't be OOPing in Clojure.
 Clojure is a brilliant functional language, and it would be best to use it as such.
 However, I have heard that MIT undergrads used to get implementing OO Sytems on top of Scheme as homework, and I wanted to take up the challenge in Clojure.

 #### What it is not
 * CljOS is *not* a Clojure port of CLOS, or any other existing OO system.